Chelsea Office Space for Rent

 Demand for Chelsea office space is high, and vacancy rates are among the lowest in the city.
 Given the steady job growth in New York, leasing activity and competition between landlords should continue to remain high.
 Reasonably priced and efficient offices will continue to attract the majority of demand, putting pressure on landlords to upgrade their properties, or offer competitive concessions packages.

-What Our Brokers Say about Chelsea Office Space
+What Our Brokers Say about Chelsea Office Space for Rent

 While Chelsea has a smaller tech presence compared to the neighboring Flatiron District, the notable presence of Google and Twitter — along with corporate offices of IAC (designed by Frank Gehry at 555 W. 18th Street), YouTube, Roc Nation, Venmo, and Uber — make excellent company for those looking to make the move.
 One of the most recent companies to move to Chelsea is Netflix, who signed a five year, 11,592 square foot sublease from Twitter for their first New York office space in the fall of 2017.